Héctor Rebaque

+Rebaque transitioned to CART for 1982, winning the Road America 200 in his rookie season; he retired from oval racing following a testing incident at Michigan International Speedway one week later.
+Rebaque returned to Europe for the non-championship 1983 Race of Champions with Brabham, before retiring from motor racing aged 27.
+Since his retirement, Rebaque has moved into business, operating several architectural firms across Mexico.

+Early life

+Héctor Alonso Rebaque was born on 5 February 1956 in Mexico City, Mexico.

 Racing career

 Rebaque participated in 58 Formula One World Championship Grands Prix, debuting on 1977 Belgian Grand Prix, the first participation of a Mexican driver in the category since the death of Pedro Rodríguez in a Interserie's race in Norisring in 1971.
 He scored a total of 13 championship points.
 He also ran his own Formula One team, Rebaque, in 1978 and 1979; usually he raced Lotuses but for the last three races in 1979 he fielded his own car designed by Penske which he called the HR100.